jueves/NL_to_table/README.md

 3. If you aprove the message and you are the owner (your user id is the one in the settings) your data will be saved.
 If you ask for a correction nothing will be saved and you will get a new propossal.

 ## Delete last log
 To create a deletion requests, use the `/del` command followed by a comment.
-For example: `/del That last alergy measure of 3 wasn't real, it was a test.`
+For example: `/del That last allergy measure of 3 wasn't real, it was a test.`
 This will get logged in the "delrequests" collection in the database to be reviewed by the admin.

 ## Reminders